joseluisq/json-datasets/README.md

 # JSON Datasets 🌎

-> Example of various datasets in JSON format for different usages.
+> Example of various datasets in JSON format for different purposes.

 ## Programming languages

 ### 1. Programming languages and their keywords

 JSON file of programming languages and their keywords.
-Additionally it contains a summary and extensions fields.
+Additionally, it contains a summary and extensions fields.
 Originally adapted from https://github.com/leighmcculloch/keywords.

 __File:__ [programming_languages_keywords.json](./json/programming-languages/programming_languages_keywords.json)